ABilevich/Adventure_SpringBoot_1/README.md

 ## 1.4 Field injection with annotations and Autowiring

-Field injections are not recomended by the spring dev team it makes the code harder to unit test its acomplished by using reflection it works by putting the @Autowired prop on top of prop field iteslf
+Field injections are not recommended by the spring dev team it makes the code harder to unit test its accomplished by using reflection it works by putting the @Autowired prop on top of prop field itself

 ## 1.5 Autowiring and Qualifiers

 what happens if we have multiple implementations for an autowired prop

 we can specify the exact implementation we want by using the @Qualifier Annotation
-@Qualifier("cricketCoack")
+@Qualifier("cricketCoach")
-here we specify with the bean name, wich is the same as the class name but with camelcase for setter injection we can use the same @Qualifier
+here we specify with the bean name, which is the same as the class name but with camelcase for setter injection we can use the same @Qualifier

-we can also solve the issue with the @Primary anotation

-if useing both anotations, qualifier has a higher priority

 ## 1.6 Primary

+we can also solve the issue with the @Primary annotation

+if using both annotations, qualifier has a higher priority

+## 1.7 Lazy initialization

+by default all beans are initialized on application start, spring creates an instance of each one and makes it available

+if lazy initialization is used, a bean will only be initialized if its needed for dependency injection, or its explicitly requested